Milton Treppo

-Milton Hernán Treppo (born 13 May 1996) is an Argentine professional footballer who plays as a centre-forward for Central Córdoba.
+Milton Hernán Treppo (born 13 May 1996) is an Argentine professional footballer who plays as a centre-forward.

 Career

 Treppo started his career with Newell's Old Boys in 2010, with the forward appearing in their first-team squad during the 2017–18 Argentine Primera División season.
 He was an unused substitute in games against Olimpo and Lanús in September 2017, which preceded his professional debut arriving on 8 April 2018 during a home draw with Atlético Tucumán.
 Two further appearances followed in April, notably including his first appearance in the Copa Sudamericana against Atlético Paranaense on 12 April.
 Torneo Federal A side Racing de Córdoba completed the loan signing of Treppo in September.

 In 2019, Treppo had a spell with 9 de Julio de Santa Fe.
 In 2020, Treppo headed to Primera C Metropolitana with Central Córdoba.